RetroDECK/ES-DE/INSTALL-DEV.md

 The default media directory is `~/.emulationstation/downloaded_media`

-You can use ES-DE's scraping tools to populate the gamelist.xml files, or manually update individual entries using the metadata editor.
-All of this is explained in the [User guide](USERGUIDE.md).
+You can use ES-DE's scrapers to populate the gamelist.xml files, or manually update individual entries using the metadata editor.
+All of this is explained in the [User guide](USERGUIDE-DEV.md).

 The gamelist.xml files are searched for in the ES-DE home directory, i.e. `~/.emulationstation/gamelists/<system name>/gamelist.xml`